The Church's Weaknesses

 Churches Create an Alienating Environment

 Young people aren't going to church, because they are abandoning the concept of religion altogether.
-11% of US Christians -- 1 in 9 -- will eventually de-convert.
+73% of non-religious people were raised in religious homes, making the biggest danger to Christianity is the Christians themselves.
+In all, 11% of US Christians -- 1 in 9 -- will eventually deconvert.
 Among those who leave:

 - 69% consider the Bible to be important, but see churches as irrelevant.
 These people eventually to return to church after having children, but as members of a different sect.
 Among those who return: